Frequently Asked Questions about Camping Permits

 What restrictions apply?

 Keep in mind that you will be camping on private property and certain restrictions apply.
-No alcohol is allowed, campers may drive on forest roads from 1 ½ hours before or 1 ½ hours after sunset, and quiet hours must be observed.
+No alcohol, marijuana, or illegal drugs are allowed, campers may drive on forest roads from 1 ½ hours before or 1 ½ hours after sunset, and quiet hours from 10PM to 7AM must be observed.
 For complete details, see Camping Rules & Regulations.

 Can we bring family or friends that do not have a recreation access permit?